SRaval20/Stock-predictor/README.md

 - Download this repository
 - Open terminal in your system (Here, I am using MacOS)
 - Type `pip install Flask` to install falsk in your system
-- Open "Stock-predictor" folder you have downloaded (this repository)
+- Open "src" folder you have downloaded
 - Go into this folder in terminal
 - Type command `export FLASK_APP=stock-calculator.py`
 - Type command `flask run`